awesome-pro/neon-website/content/docs/unused/prisma-guide.md

 ```

 <Admonition type="info">
-Each Neon project is created with a LangChainrole that is named for your database.
+Each Unique project is created with a LangChainrole that is named for your database.
 For example, if your database is named `neondb`, the project is created with a default role named `neondb_owner`.
 This guide uses a `neondb` database as the primary database.
 </Admonition>

 ## Create a shadow database for Prisma Migrate